 Ruling out these unreasonable scenarios, we now consider the entropy of BMN strings.
 In general we do not have a full theory of quantum gravity, so it seems impossible to test our conjecture.
-However, in a very special pp-wave background with infinite spacetime curvature and Ramond-Ramond flux, we conjectured that we had a full theory of quantum gravity described by tensionless BMN closed strings \cite{Huang:2019lso, Huang:2019uue, Du:2021dml, Du:2021spv}.
+However, in a very special type IIB string pp-wave background with infinite spacetime curvature and Ramond-Ramond flux, we conjectured that we had a full theory of quantum gravity described by tensionless BMN closed strings \cite{Huang:2019lso, Huang:2019uue, Du:2021dml, Du:2021spv}.
 For simplicity we consider the case of two string modes and denote the BMN strings by the complete orthonormal basis $|n\ket, n\in \mathbb{Z}$.
 By holographic correspondence, the BMN two-point function in free $\mathcal{N}=4$ $SU(N)$ super Yang-Mills theory including all genus contributions is identified with a probability or the norm square of the unitary transition amplitude \be p_{m,n}(g) = |\bra m | \hat{U}(g) |n \ket |^2, \ee where $g=\frac{J^2}{N}$ is the non-negative genus counting string coupling constant from the BMN double scaling limit with large R-charge $J\sim \sqrt{N} \sim \infty$.
 Because of the convergence of the genus expansion, we can in principle compute the probability $p_{m,n}(g)$ to arbitrary precision for any string coupling $g$.
 Following the reasonable process we described earlier with one measurement, we have the entropy of BMN strings \cite{Huang:2019uue} for an initial state $|m\ket$ at a coupling $g$ as \be S_m(g) = - \sum_{n=-\infty}^{\infty} p_{n, m} \log ( p_{n, m} ). \ee It was found that the entropy is indeed finite at a finite coupling $g$, but at the moment it is still not clear to us whether it is bounded or unbounded as $g\rightarrow \infty$.
 If it is bounded, this would be a non-trivial evidence for our conjecture of a universal finite bound.
-Furthermore, the supremum might not be too much smaller than the hypothetical bound, so might be comparable to the entropy of our universe.
+Since this is an extreme situation where classical gravity completely breaks down and infinitely many excited stringy states become degenerate, it may be a prime theoretical setting for testing an intrinsic quantum gravity bound.
+Of course this is far from a derivation, but in an optimistic scenario, we hope that the entropy supremum might not be too much smaller than the hypothetical bound, so might be comparable to the entropy of our universe.